Clinical Interest for Patients

 When I'm not working, I enjoy the company of my family; I also practice what I preach and try to maintain a work-life balance; run, hike / backpack, and do high intensity interval training, and eat well though I can relate to the struggles my patients face!

-I enjoy volunteering in my children's schools.
-I also serve on the board of AlterMed research foundation, a local (Fort Collins) non-profit dedicated to raising funds for CAM research, and I serve on a number of committees throughout the hospital to help guide policy and procedures related to CAM use and education.
+I enjoy volunteering in my children's school.
+I also served on the board of AlterMed research foundation, a local (Fort Collins) non-profit dedicated to raising funds for CAM research, and I serve on a number of committees throughout the hospital to help guide policy and procedures related to CAM use and education.
 I was appointed as an advisory committee member to the Chronic Fatigue Syndrome Advisory Committee; we report to the Department of Health and Human Services with recommendations to improve care of patients with CFS.
-This term will last from 2012 - 2016.
+This term will last from 2012 - 2017.

 I enjoy giving presentations about Integrative Medicine to public and professional audiences.